Pi2048/havedane/INSTALL.md

 ## I think that's it!

 Obviously, I have written these instructions after I finished building HaveDane.net.
 Therefore, stuff will probably be missing.
 Contact me if you try these instructions but they do not work.

-~~One thing that I think should be included (but that I have not built yet) is automatic deletion of old table rows in the database.
-This shouldn't be too difficult (compare the timestamp with the current date and delete anything that's older than 24 hours, run this in a script as a cron job), but I haven't figured it out yet.~~

-Update 2020-07-25: I've [added](https://github.com/Pieter1024/havedane/commit/2f0e1ad60e6518174e925c0981dc308abf08652c) a simple script that deletes all the contents of the tests table.
-I run it once a month.
-It's a bit crude, as any tests that are in-progress when it runs will fail silently, but I think I can live with that.

 #### Footnotes